GitHub-Creeper/coc-researches/CODE_OF_CONDUCT.md

 ____________________________________________________________________________________________
 This project has adopted the Cat Creeper's Open-Source Code of Conduct.

-- Extended and Descriptive Code of Conduct: [community_coc.md](code_of_conducts/official_coc/community_coc.md)
+- Extended and Descriptive Code of Conduct: [community_coc.md](code_of_conducts/official_coc) and check out the latest version.
-- Short and StraightForward Code of Conduct: [short_community_coc.md](code_of_conducts/short_coc/short_community_coc.md)
+- Short and StraightForward Code of Conduct: [short_community_coc.md](code_of_conducts/short_coc) and check out the latest version.

-Note: These two code of conduct is the same.
+Note: These two Code of Conducts are the same.
 But I have two versions for you to read.
 You can read whatever you like.
-And the short code of conduct is the adapted Contributor Covenant.
+And the short Code of Conduct is the adapted Contributor Covenant.